About Me

 I didn’t know how I could support myself.
 I became a part of the “working poor.”
 I had only low-paying jobs.

 I felt overwhelmed.
 I forgot what I had learned earlier in my life about how to let go of the pain and move along in life.
+I didn’t make space in my heart to be with whatever feelings or memories that were being stirred up, so therefore I didn’t trust God was at work in the process.
 Negative thoughts kept running like loops in my brain.
 The ugly duckling’s search for personal identity I had when I was little returned.
 My sense of belonging was thwarted.
-I suffered from a sense of loneliness because I was so attached to my roles of being an outstanding wife, mother, and grandmother.
+I suffered from a sense of loneliness because I was so attached to being the best I could be in my roles of wife, mother, and grandmother.

 Five months after my divorce, I woke up one morning with a pain in my right hip that wouldn’t go away.
 It got worse.
 My doctor put me on pain pills for a day.
 Instead of dancing and teaching and doing what I love to do, I rested, which was the worst thing I could’ve done because it gave me time to compulsively think about how lonely I felt.